streathamchess/streathamchess.github.io/join.md

 layout: default
 ---

-Anyone can join our Tuesday afternoon [White Lion chess group](/about/venues.html#whitelion) and there’s nothing to pay.
+Anyone can join our Tuesday afternoon [Streatham Library chess group](/about/venues.html#whitelion) and there’s nothing to pay.
 If it’s full-on, league chess that you want, you can choose one of two membership options to suit you – annual subscription or game fee.
 As an annual subscription member you pay just half of the full subscription in your first season.
 If you only want to play a few games for us the best option for you may be to pay on a game-by-game basis.
 To play league chess you will also need to be a member of the English Chess Federation (ECF):
-Bronze membership costs £12 for a year if you sign up online - see [here](http://www.englishchess.org.uk/?page_id=20558) for further information.
+Bronze membership costs £14 for a year if you sign up online - see [here](http://www.englishchess.org.uk/?page_id=20558) for further information.

 {% include image.html url="/assets/chessart/boileauchess.jpg" description="[Two men playing chess](http://streathambrixtonchess.blogspot.com/2008/08/chess-in-art-xi.html) – wood sculpture by the Canadian artist Alain Boileau. " %}

-Subscription rates for the 2014-2015 season are:
+Subscription rates for the 2015-2016 season are:

 * £30 full membership.
 * £15 first year of membership.